 The idea that plants have consciousness, sentience, or intelligence would be unthinkable to most people.
 How could an organism without a nervous system or brain possess these capacities?
 A minority of scientists are challenging this assumption, however, leading some people to accept the possibility that the spectrum of sentience is more inclusive than previously imagined.
 At the same time, the proposal of plant consciousness has invited pushback and strong criticism from the scientific community; the notion that plants have a subjectivity – an inner life – and could experience feelings can, understandably, appear absurd.

 In spite of curious experiments highlighting the phenomena of plant communication, plant memory, and plant preferences, mainstream plant biologists generally agree that plants do not have consciousness.
 When the media reports that plants “talk to each other”, this creates the impression that they possess an awareness that makes such vegetal dialogue possible; but such reports can be misleading.
-The ‘communication’ that plants engage in is not the kind of communication that we are used to experiencing as conscious creatures and which we witness in other sentient animals.
+The ‘communication’ that plants engage in is not the kind of communication that we are used to experiencing as conscious creatures and that we witness in other sentient animals.
 Plant communication occurs, as far as we can tell, through purely chemical, mechanistic means – plants can send and receive chemical signals that alter their activity, without needing conscious states to underpin these processes.
 We see this too in the activity of microbes, lifeforms that most of us would generally assume are non-conscious.

 Crucially, plants lack a nervous system, which is the biological architecture considered necessary for sense experience.
 In a paper published in Trends in Plant Science in 2019, a group of 36 prominent plant biologists stated: “There is no evidence that plants require, and thus have evolved, energy-expensive mental faculties, such as consciousness, feelings, and intentionality, to survive or to reproduce.”
 They further rejected the notion of plant intelligence because “there is no evidence for structures such as neurons, synapses, or a brain in plants.”